joshessman-llnl/RAJA/docs/sphinx/user_guide/getting_started.rst

 .. note:: RAJA requires version 3.5 or newer of the rocm software stack to
           use the RAJA HIP back-end.

+.. note:: RAJA does not support using HIP to target NVIDIA GPUs at this time.

+.. note:: When using HIP and targeting NVIDIA GPUs RAJA uses CUB instead of
+          ROCPRIM.

 OpenMP
 ^^^^^^^